-Preparing for your Financial Assessment
+Preparing for Financial Assessment

-It is helpful to start thinking about your finances and begin gathering documents together so that you have all the information ready for your financial assessment.
+It is helpful to start thinking

+about your finances and begin gathering documents together so that you have all the information ready for your financial assessment.
 You will need to show evidence of your weekly income and savings, such as benefit notifications, bank statements and savings books.

-Do you have paperwork to hand which you can show us or will you need to obtain copies?
+Do you have paperwork which you can show us or will you need to obtain copies?
 Do you know your National Insurance Number?

-The following is a checklist giving examples of some of the things that we will need to know to complete the financial assessment.
-It is not a complete list and does not cover all possible sources of income, savings and expenditure.
-Some may not apply to your circumstances.
+The following checklist gives examples of some of the things that we will need to know to complete the financial assessment (some may not apply to your circumstances):